egison/egison/docs/tutorial/quick-tour.rst

    -- [(1,[1,2,3]),(2,[1,2,3]),(3,[1,2,3])]

-Controlling the order of pattern-matching
+Controlling the order of pattern matching
 =========================================

 The ``matchAll`` expression is designed to enumerate all countably infinite pattern-matching results.